Fuel cell bus: Vehicles

 Costs of fuel cell buses has gradually fallen as technology has become more widespread and commercially viable.

 In 2007, the National Renewable Energy Laboratory stated that the purchase price of a hydrogen fuel cell bus was around $2–3m, a standard diesel bus was around $330,000 and a hybrid bus was around $480,000.
-Regionalverkehr Köln in Cologne, Germany reported that the Phileas bus cost them €1.86m to purchase in 2011, a Van Hool A330 cost around €850,000 to purchase in 2014 and €590,000 to purchase in 2020, and that prices had fallen further - with new hydrogen fuel cell buses costing around €500,000 in 2023.
+Regionalverkehr Köln in Cologne, Germany reported that the Phileas bus cost them €1.86 million to purchase in 2011, a Van Hool A330 cost around €850,000 to purchase in 2014 and €590,000 to purchase in 2020, and that prices had fallen further – with new hydrogen fuel cell buses costing around €500,000 in 2023.

-In 2022, the Financial Times reported that the Japanese Toyota FC Sora cost ¥100m (€710,000) for a six year lease, whereas a diesel bus costs around ¥24m (€17,000).
+In 2022, the Financial Times reported that the Japanese Toyota FC Sora cost ¥100 million (€710,000) for a six-year lease, whereas a diesel bus costs around ¥24 million (€170,000).
 Local authorities have subsidised the cost of the buses to get them into service.
+In South Korea, the government subsidises the purchase of ₩700 million (€470,000) Hyundai ElecCity buses by ₩300 million (€200,000), protecting domestic industry from Chinese built battery electric buses.

-In the United States, it was reported in 2022 that a hydrogen bus cost around $1.2m to purchase, compared to $750,000 for a battery electric bus.
+In the United States, it was reported in 2022 that a hydrogen bus cost around $1.2 million to purchase, compared to $750,000 for a battery electric bus.
 The Globe and Mail noted that European produced fuel cell buses are cheaper as they are produced in larger quantities.

 Research groups such as H2Bus Consortium are working to lower the cost of hydrogen fuel cell buses to the level of diesel buses, with volume orders and mass production allowing manufacturers to take advantage of economies of scale.